Vctrox/SesCodeAnalysis/report.md

 }
 ```

-It is a better way to write the code for 3 differents reasons:
+It is a better way to write the code for 3 different reasons:

 - A better readability

-- The variable can't be accenditely reused outside of the loop
+- The variable can't be accidentally reused outside of the loop

 - Resources are not retained longer than necessary